Turkey Chili

 bowls of turkey chili topped with all the fixings

-When the temperatures drop, few things are as comforting as a big pot of chili simmering on the stove—whether it’s for game day or just a cozy night in.
-This turkey chili, adapted from The Complete One Pot Cookbook from America’s Test Kitchen, is my go-to when I’m craving something lighter than beef chili.
-It’s rich, spicy, and packed with fiber from hearty kidney beans.
+When the weather turns chilly, nothing hits the spot like a big pot of chili simmering away—perfect for game day or a cozy weeknight dinner.
+This turkey chili, adapted from The Complete One Pot Cookbook by America’s Test Kitchen, is my go-to when I’m craving something lighter than beef chili.
+It’s hearty, spicy, and loaded up with beans for plenty of protein and fiber.

 What makes the recipe special is how it handles lean ground turkey, which can dry out easily.
-By sautéing some of the turkey first to build flavor, and adding the rest in chunks later, you end up with tender, juicy bites in every spoonful.
-Serve it with tortilla chips, cornbread, and all your favorite fixings—and trust me, you won’t miss the beef!
+By sautéing some of the turkey first to build flavor, and adding the rest in chunks later, you end up with tender, meaty bites in every spoonful.
+Serve it with tortilla chips, cornbread, and all your favorite fixings—you won’t miss the beef!

 “You could sell this stuff.
 It’s that good.”